Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ### 5- Retrieve related entities for an entity by expanding collection-valued navigation

-This is achieved by using the **$expand** query again. but the navigation property is not for a look up field but it is for a 1:N relationship on the entity.
+This is achieved by using the **$expand** query again.
+The collection-valued navigation property is for a 1:N relationship on the entity.
+This can be found in the Power App Maker Portal.

 Below is a GET request example for this